 That said, you can get away with implementing only a small part of the full capability of the analyzer.
-For example, you could have only one setting (the input channel(s) to use), you could skip creating simulated data to test against; and not bother providing for data export or tabular display.
+For example, you could have only one setting (the input channel(s) to use), and you could skip creating simulated data to test against, not bothering to provide for data export or tabular display.

-Source Code to all Saleae Analyzers, from release 1.2.17 (the source code for all our analyzers.
-These don't change frequently, but updated copies are availible on request)
+Source Code to all Saleae Analyzers, from release 1.2.17 (the source code for all our analyzers) These don't change frequently, but updated copies are available on request.

 Documentation and Getting Started